 Promotion: Try it Free for 30 Days (refer a friend for an extra 30 days free + $150 Visa gift card)

 What is Bench?

 Bench is a fintech company that aims to, in its words, “help entrepreneurs master their financial lives.”
-With this lofty promise in hand, Bench aims to take the pain out of bookkeeping for small- and medium-sized business owners.
+With this lofty promise in hand, Bench aims to take the pain out of monthly bookkeeping for small- and medium-sized business owners.